apache/spark/docs/graphx-programming-guide.md

 val defaultUser = ("John Doe", "Missing")
 // Build the initial Graph
 val graph = Graph(users, relationships, defaultUser)
-// Notice that there is a user 0 (for which we have no information) connecting users
+// Notice that there is a user 0 (for which we have no information) connected to users
 // 4 (peter) and 5 (franklin).
 graph.triplets.map(
     triplet => triplet.srcAttr._1 + " is the " + triplet.attr + " of " + triplet.dstAttr._1